 - Where to find Digital Marketing jobs: Check freelance websites, job boards, and Linkedin.

-As more and more companies turn towards the Internet to intensify their marketing endeavours and reach a wider target audience, digital marketing specialists’ demand is rising exponentially.
+As more and more companies turn towards the Internet to intensify their marketing endeavors and reach a wider target audience, digital marketing specialists’ demand is rising exponentially.

 As a digital marketing specialist, your role will be to plan and implement digital marketing strategies that help organizations achieve their business goals.
 You can pursue this exciting career and start working from your home if you understand social media and mobile campaigns, SEO, PPC, and Customer Relationship Management (CRM).